mpdesantis/bimsim/sample-results/README.md

     * Variation 1: Occupancy sensors disabled
     * Variation 2: Occupancy sensors enabled

-## Results
+## Experiment Simulation Visualizations
-The section below presents an overview of the result visualizations for each experiment listed above for convenience.
+The section below presents a summary of simulation visualizations for each experiment listed above.
 For complete experimental files, please see the dedicated subdirectories.

 ### Example 1: High Occupancy (44/48)